 The administration of the Fund is such that attribution of the results to the different share classes takes place on a daily basis and pro rata.
 Issues and repurchases of own shares are registered per share class.
-The differences between the various share classes are explained in notes 9, 12 and 14 to the financial statements.
+The differences between the various share classes are explained in notes 10, 13 and 15 to the financial statements.
+The different fee percentages of both share-classes can be found in note 13 to the financial statements.